zorbaTheRainy/nxfilter-docker/README.md

 This is a fork of [Deepwoods' NxFilter-docker](https://github.com/DeepWoods/nxfilter-docker).
 The only changes involve tagging in Docker Hub.

-While Deepwoods puts all update under "latest" ([Deepwoods's Docker Hub](https://hub.docker.com/r/deepwoods/nxfilter)), I want each image tagged with the NxFilter verision number.
+While Deepwoods puts all updates under the "latest" tag ([Deepwoods's Docker Hub](https://hub.docker.com/r/deepwoods/nxfilter)), I want each image tagged with the NxFilter verision number.

 And I am using this to learn GitHub Actions.